rfishermonteith/rfishermonteith.github.io/_drafts/2024-08-29-codenames.md

 The strategy boils down to a few specific objectives:
 1. As the spymaster, give a word that is semantically linked to as many of your team's cards as possible, while being semantically unrelated to your opponents cards.
-This word should also be especially unrelated to the double agent card.
+This word should also be especially unrelated to the assassin card.
 1. As a field operative (teammate), simulate objective 1, and then guess the cards the spymaster likely had in mind.

 In practice, this isn't easy at all, because it's difficult to come up with a lot of words, and then evaluate how